-‘Tis the season for travel in China.
+’Tis the season for travel in China.
 But virus fears cast a shadow over festivities.

 As Golden Week approached, Zuo had booked a vacation to the humid subtropics of China’s Yunnan province — the closest thing, she thought, to Thailand.

 Then last week, coronavirus cases emerged at Yunnan’s border with Myanmar.
-Chinese authorities in the area blamed illegal immigrants and declared a return to “wartime status” to fight the virus.
+Chinese authorities in the area blamed undocumented immigrants and declared a return to “wartime status” to fight the virus.

 Forced to cancel her trip, Zuo, who runs a video streaming channel, now plans to spend next week hunkered down in her Wuhan apartment.
-With the impending wave of inbound tourists, she doesn’t want to spend too much time out of doors.
+With the impending wave of inbound tourists, she doesn’t want to spend too much time outside.

 “I live by myself, but I have a lot of family and friends nearby,” she said.
 “I won’t be lonely.”